 You can now link your custom domain to the platform to personalize your Sessions Workspace account.
 Remember, the process requires you to have a domain purchased and already set up.

-- Click View Profile.
+- Click on Verify.

-- Click on Custom domain.
+- Click on Edit domain.

 - From the table, copy the CNAME value and go to your DNS settings page.